isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-use-label.md

+---
+title: Use labels
+description: Learn how to Use labels
+---

 # Use labels {#id164JBG0M0T1}

 AEM Guides allows you to add labels to different versions of a file.
 You can use these labels to specify the version that you want to include in a baseline for publishing.
 For more information about using labels to create a baseline, see [Work with Baseline](generate-output-use-baseline-for-publishing.md#).